yunlong-zhang/The_data_incubator_capstone/README.md

 This is my project for the semifinal challenge of The Data Incubator application.

 Project Organization
-├── README.md          <- The top-level README for developers using this project.
+├── README.md          <- The top-level README for developers using this project.\n
-├── data
+├── data\n
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.